 Anonymity is one example of an information-hiding requirement.
-Other informationhiding requirements include noninterference, privacy, confidentiality, secure messagesending, and so on.
+Other information-hiding requirements include noninterference, privacy, confidentiality, secure messagesending, and so on.
 These requirements are similar, and sometimes they overlap.
 Noninterference, for example, requires a great deal to be hidden, and typically implies privacy, anonymity, etc., for the classified user whose state is protected by the noninterference requirement.

-In an earlier paper [Halpern and O'Neill 2002], we looked at requirements of total secrecy in multiagent systems.
-Total secrecy basically requires that in a system with "classified" and "unclassified" users, the unclassified users should never be able to infer the actions or the local states of the unclassified users.
-For secrecy, the "what needs to be hidden" component of information-hiding is extremely restrictive: total secrecy requires that absolutely everything that a classified user does must be hidden.
+In [9], we looked at noninterference (or secrecy) requirements in multiagent systems.
+Secrecy basically requires that in a system with "classified" and "unclassified" users, the unclassified users should never be able to infer the actions or the local states of the unclassified users.
+For secrecy, the "what needs to be hidden" component of information-hiding is extremely restrictive: secrecy requires that absolutely everything that a classified user does must be hidden.
 The "how well does it need to be hidden" component depends on the situation.
-Our definition of secrecy says that for any nontrivial fact φ (that is, one that is not already valid) that depends only the state of the classified or high-level agent, the formula $\neg K_j \varphi$ must be valid.
-(See our earlier paper for more discussion of this definition.)
+Our definition of secrecy says that for any nontrivial fact $\varphi$ (that is, one that is not already valid) that depends only the state of the classified or high-level agent, the formula $\neg \mathcal{K}i \varphi$ must be valid.
+(See [9] for more discussion of this definition.)
 Semantically, this means that whatever the high-level user does, there exists some run where the low-level user's view of the system is the same, but the high-level user did something different.
-Our nonprobabilistic definitions are fairly strong (simply because secrecy requires that so much be hidden).
-The probabilistic definitions we gave require even more: not only can the agent not learn any new classified fact, but he also cannot learn anything about the probability of any such fact.
-(In other words, if an agent initially assigns a classified fact φ a probability α of being true, he always assigns φ that probability.)
-It would be perfectly natural, and possibly quite interesting, to consider definitions of secrecy that do not require so much to be hidden (e.g., by allowing some classified information to be declassified [Zdancewic and Myers 2001]), or to discuss definitions that do not require such strong secrecy (e.g., by giving definitions that were stronger than the nonprobabilistic definitions we gave, but not quite so strong as the probabilistic definitions).
+The nonprobabilistic definitions we give in [9] are fairly strong (simply because secrecy requires that so much be hidden).
+The probabilistic definitions require even more: not only can the agent not learn any new classified fact, but he also cannot learn anything about the probability of any such fact.
+(In other words, if an agent initially assigns a classified fact $\varphi$ a probability $\alpha$ of being true, he always assigns $\varphi$ that probability.)
+It would be perfectly natural, and possibly quite interesting, to consider definitions of secrecy that do not require so much to be hidden (e.g., by allowing some classified information to be declassified [22]), or to discuss definitions that do not require such strong secrecy (e.g., by giving definitions that were stronger than the nonprobabilistic definitions we gave, but not quite so strong as the probabilistic definitions).